CenterBLC/N1904/docs/features/typems.md

 <a href="../transcription.md">Transcription</a> | <a href="README.md#start">Features</a> | <a href="../viewtypes.md#start">Viewtypes</a> | <a href="../textformats.md#start">Textformats</a> |  <a href="../syntaxtrees.md#start">Syntaxtrees</a> | <a href="../../tutorial/README.md#start">Tutorial</a> | <a href="../usecases/README.md#start">Usecases</a> | <a href="../about.md#start">About</a>
 </div>

-# Nestle 1904 GNT - Feature: type
+# Nestle 1904 GNT - Feature: typems

 Feature group | Feature type | Data type | Available for node types | Used by viewtypes
 ---  | --- | --- | --- | ---